731MY/CloudflareDynDNS/README.md

 CloudflareDynDNS
 ================

-using Cloudflare to make dynamic DNS
+using Cloudflare as dynamic DNS